jdimauro/witch-lights/README.md

 <iframe src="https://player.vimeo.com/video/153011829" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-The design of the lighting system is modular, so it can be used with any length of neopixel strip.
+The design of the lighting system is modular, so it can be used with any length of NeoPixel strip.
 The current configuration of the project uses five 30 pixel-per-meter NeoPixel strips, each one five meters long, for a total of 750 pixels.

 As you can see in the above video, the design uses waterproof conduit, connected to custom, modular connectors, which house the sensors and connect the NeoPixel strips to their power and data lines.